The Third Lesson

 The point between the arising of sensation and the formation of desire is the beginning of a new cycle and it is also here that the new cycle can be averted.

-Fully understanding (having penetrating knowledge of) the arising, sustenance, ending and way to the ending of sensation with regard to each of the six senses is the equivalent of knowing and seeing Nibbāna, the goal.
+Fully understanding (having penetrating knowledge of) the arising, sustenance, satisfaction, ending and way to the ending of sensation with regard to each of the six senses is the equivalent of knowing and seeing Nibbāna, the goal.
 It is not yet having attained the goal.

-The jhana or mental state, or 'trance' or 'knowing' called 'the perception of the ending of sensation' was invented by Gotama and is considered higher and more sublime than the state called 'neither-perceiving-nor-non-perceiving' previously to Gotama considered the highest mental state achievable — It is considered the highest mental state achievable, but this too is not yet the goal.
+The jhāna or mental state, or 'trance' or 'knowing' called 'the perception of the ending of sensation' was first discovered by Gotama and is considered higher and more sublime than the state called 'neither-perceiving-nor-non-perceiving' previous to Gotama considered the highest mental state achievable — It is, by Buddhists, considered the highest mental state achievable by the individual, but this too is not yet the goal.

-Having reached the state where one is able to see the arising and passing away of sensations, to attain the goal it is necessary to note that this mental state has been 'own-made' construced by one's self, carries with it self-identification and is therefore subject to ending.
+Having reached the state where one is able to see the arising and passing away of sensations, to attain the goal it is necessary to note that this mental state has been 'own-made' constructed by one's self, carries with it self-identification and is therefore subject to ending.
 Letting it go and perceiving that having let it go is a state of ultimate freedom and is the goal one has been seeking is Nibbāna.

 Miscellaneous Odd Bit of Information: The Origin of 108 as a holy number, and the number of beads in the Buddhist Mala (Not a practice of the original followers of Gotama, some schools of Buddhism use these necklaces made of Sandalwood or Rosewood or Crystal or other materials [including human bones carved into miniature skulls] in counting the breaths and mantra repetition, and divination.)

-Past, Future, and Present (always end up in the present) = 36 X 3 = 108
+Past, Future, and Present (always end up in the present) = 36 × 3 = 108

-Practicing Divination via devices is looked down upon by the Pali.
+Practicing Divination via devices is looked down upon in the Pāḷi.
 This practice, which takes a long time to perfect, is done by developing a "story" for each bead, beginning with its root meaning (e.g., Past Pleasant Sight Downbound to the World = bead # 1).
 At such a time as a question is asked of one, one is able to enter the realm of the answer by becoming absorbed in the bead-story that relates most closely to the question.

 References: